 Rhubarb stalks freeze extremely well, which is great if you have an abundance from your garden, or you have leftover stalks from other recipes that you don’t intend to use up immediately.

 Simply wash the rhubarb stalks, slice them and store them in an airtight freezer bag for up to 3 months.
-When ready to use your excess rhubarb for these hand pies, I suggest that you first allow your frozen rhubarb to thaw and then add them with the other hand pie ingredients to your pan to make the hand pie filling.
+When ready to use your excess rhubarb for these hand pies, I suggest that you first allow your frozen rhubarb to thaw and then add them with the other hand pie ingredients to your pan to make the pie filling.

 The assembled hand pies can also be prepared and stored in the freezer for up to 3 months.
 When ready to enjoy, heat up your cooking oil and drop the frozen pies straight in.
 They will take a bit longer to cook, but you really don’t need to thaw them first.

-How To Prepare Your Rhubarb
+How To Prepare Rhubarb

 If cooking with rhubarb is new to you, then you may be wondering how to go about preparing it for recipes such as these strawberry rhubarb hand pies.
 Here are a few easy steps to follow: